Guide

 6. Step 6

-Export the cleaned version for reuse or import.
+Export the cleaned version for reporting, analysis, automation, or reuse.

 After you finish